gowgos5/FloatMap/README.md

 # FloatMap
-A supplement to Grab Driver app.
+A supplement to the Grab Driver app.
 Essentially a map overlay that displays over the job cards to provide more information regarding the pick-up and drop-off locations.

 WIP:
 1) Improve accuracy of locations read.
 Currently, postal codes are used to pinpoint the locations, and the locations shown are occassionally wrong, especially in newer estates (case in point: Punggol)